-Once you've downed all of the "good stuff" out of your glass liquor bottles, don't just pitch 'em in the trash.
+Once you've downed all of the "good stuff" out of your glass liquor bottles, don't just pitch 'em in the trash or recycling bin.
 There are endless ways that you can repurpose an old alcohol bottle and turn it into a crafty DIY decoration.

 Gather up all your empty liquor bottles, or maybe borrow some from a friend and take a look at these 15 ways you can bring new life to your used glass bottles.
 You'll look like you're running your own Etsy shop in no time.

 15. Photo Frame

 14. Tiki Torch

 Even after you emptied all the alcohol out of it, your bottle can still be the life of the party after re-purposing it into this stylish tiki torch.
 Find the instructions and everything you need to make the perfect summer outdoor illumination here.
 Double these torches up around your backyard and impress your friends and family.

 13. Soap Dispenser

 As it turns out, liquor bottles aren't only good for dispensing alcohol; you can upcycle them into soap dispensers, too.
 This is a simple DIY decoration, and all it requires is an empty bottle and a dispenser top.
 Fill it up with your liquid soap of choice.
 Pro tip: any standard dispenser top will screw onto a 200-milliliter glass bottle of Jack.
 Just toss the old screw cap it came with.

 12. Chalkboard Wine Bottles

-Chalkboard paint is all the rage on the crafting scene right now.
+Chalkboard paint and wine bottle crafts are all the rage on the crafting scene right now.
 You can make your own mini chalkboard wine bottle with just a few simple materials.
 Take your empty bottle and paint it with colored acrylic paint.
 Then, paint a rectangle in the center of the bottle using black chalkboard paint.
 Once the paint dries, wrap some twine around the neck of the bottle for some added flair.
 It would even be a fun experiment to see how cute this would be with mini liquor bottles.

 11. Bottle Top Table